Muts256/Active-Directory-Monitoring/README.md

 ### Active Directory Monitoring

-Active Directory (AD) monitoring using Sysmon and Splunk to enhance security visibility.
-Configured Sysmon on the domain controller, and a Windows 10 client joined to the domain to capture critical security events.
-This setup improves threat detection and incident response capabilities by providing deeper insights into system and user activity.
+Active Directory monitoring using Sysmon, Splunk Universal Forwarder, and Splunk provides deep visibility into authentication activity, process creation, and lateral movement across domain systems.
+Sysmon generates high-fidelity telemetry such as process executions, network connections, and credential access attempts that go beyond standard Windows event logging.
+The Splunk Universal Forwarder reliably collects and forwards this data to Splunk with minimal impact on domain controllers and member servers.
+Centralized analysis in Splunk enables advanced correlation, baselining, and detection of suspicious AD behaviors such as pass-the-hash or abnormal privilege escalation.
+Together, these tools improve threat detection accuracy and significantly reduce mean time to detect and respond to Active Directory attacks.

 ### Objective:

   - Installation and configuration of Splunk, Active Directory, and Sysmon.
   - Search and analyze events on Splunk.
   - Detect, analyze, and investigate a Brute Force Attack.

-### Tools & Technologies
+### Tools & Technologies:

   - Active Directory (AD) on Windows Server 2025, Windows 10 device
   - Splunk forwarder and Sysmon installed on the AD and Windows 10 device
   - Splunk server installed on an Ubuntu server